-Take the name and contact details of the person you have spoken to, plus the incident / referral reference number (if applicable) so you have a record of the advice they give.
+Please document the name and contact details of the person you speak to, along with the incident or referral reference number for your records.

-Then report this to the club welfare officer and the Swim England safeguarding team the next working day.
+After addressing the immediate concern, report the incident to the club welfare officer and the Swim England safeguarding team.